cherryfunk/cherryfunk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at University of Osnabrück in the <a href='https://www.uni-osnabrueck.de/fb6/informatik/en/hyai'>Hybrid AI Group</a>
+subtitle: PhD Student at the University of Osnabrück in the <a href='https://www.uni-osnabrueck.de/fb6/informatik/en/hyai'>Hybrid AI Group</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p>daniel.schellhorn@uni-osnabrueck.de</p>
     <p>Bremen, Germany</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"